 The contents of your workplace first aid kit should be guided by your first aid needs assessment, this should take into account the level of hazards, workplace environment and number of employees.
 Footfall of members of the public also falls under the Health and Safety Executive's recommendation to offer a duty of care to people on your premises.

-A basic workplace first aid kit should include:
+What should a basic workplace first aid kit include?

 - Plasters: used for small cuts and grazes.